XS-Xspert-Software/Social-Media/README.md

 This is the repo hosting the open-source behind **Sync**, the everything social media.
 **Note:** This repository may differ from actual Sync code.
-For something more decentralized, see [RSSX](https://github.com/thegoodduck/rssx) (Maintained by one of the coders behind Pulse and Sync).
+For something more decentralized, see [RSSX](https://github.com/thegoodduck/rssx) (Maintained by one of the coders behind Halo and Sync).

 ---

-## 🚀 How to Host Your Own Pulse Server
+## 🚀 How to Host Your Own Halo Server

-Anyone can run their own Pulse server and join the decentralized Sync network!
+Anyone can run their own Halo server and join the decentralized Sync network!
 Here’s how to get started:

 ---